 Retention tactics during probation:

-- Offer mentorship or buddy system
+- Offer mentorship or a buddy system

-- Provide clear feedback and growth path
+- Provide clear feedback and a growth path

 How to structure a 90-day onboarding plan?

-Break into phases: Week 1 to 2 orientation, Week 3 to 4 hands-on tasks, Month 2 mentoring & skill deepening, Month 3 performance review and feedback.
+Week 3 to 4 hands-on tasks, Month 2 mentoring & skill deepening, Month 3 performance review and feedback.

 Step 8 – Post-Hire Review & Process Improvement